The max EPS Paradigm For Corporate Finance [Paper] (with Itzhak Ben-David)

-Expected EPS x Trailing P/E [Paper] (with Itzhak Ben-David)
+Expected EPS x Trailing PE: Pricing Without Discounting [Paper] (with Itzhak Ben-David)

 Analysts explain how they calculate their price targets in the text of each report.
 We read what they write and find that most do not apply present-value logic.
-They typically multiply a company’s expected EPS (earnings per share) times its *trailing* P/E (price-to-earnings ratio).
+They typically multiply a company’s expected EPS (earnings per share) times its *trailing* PE (price-to-earnings) ratio.
 This has important implications for asset-pricing research even if analysts are not the marginal investor.
-While all of asset-pricing theory currently starts by assuming price equals expected discounted payoff, the one group of market participants who tells us their subjective payoff expectations does not generally use a discount rate to price them.
+All of asset-pricing theory currently starts by assuming that price equals expected discounted payoff.
+The one group of market participants who tells us their subjective payoff expectations does not generally use a discount rate to price them.

 Proving You Can Pick Stocks Without Revealing How [Paper]